Addiction (from the substance or drug abuse) is a concerning and prevalent issue today, affecting thousands of individuals and their families.

-Glutamic acid for instance, the amino acid converts to glutamate, the major excitatory neurotransmitter with the cofactor, B6 and then converts that to GABA which is a major inhibitory neurotransmitter of brain.
+Glutamic acid, for instance, the amino acid converts to glutamate, the major excitatory neurotransmitter with the cofactor, B6 and then converts that to GABA which is a major inhibitory neurotransmitter of the brain.
 This process allows for dopamine to be released in small amounts to improve mood, helping those in recovery.

 Additionally, antioxidants, most notably, Vitamins C and E are also deficient in those in addiction recovery.
 These are really important to the recovery process, as they help to prevent further damage in the body.

 So, loading up on foods abundant in these are essential in terms of restoring the body and mind.
 Good sources of antioxidants include fruits and vegetables.

 The importance of fatty acid health is also essential to our well-being.
 Healthy fats such as avocado or coconut oil, for instance, help in restoring our body as well as in making prostaglandins and endocannabis- which are compromised by substance use.